foxxor/crystalrift-dart/README.md

 * Map tilesets, each tile can have a different graphic and collision rule.
 * Character to character interaction.
 (Enter)
 * Actions handling.
 (On-screen text, framed-animations)
-* Particle effects like fire, poison, smoke.(Little buggy still trying to figure out some things on dart)
+* Particle effects like fire, poison, smoke.
 * Text boxes for long texts.
 (Enter to skip)

 ## Additional Utils in the repository

 * Tile selector utility, click on any tile of the tileset to retrieve the x,y coordinates.
+* Initial version of the map editor.

 ### TODO

 * ~~Create visual elements~~
 * ~~Create complex visual elements~~
-* Different maps handling
 * ~~Camera movement with main character~~
 * ~~Text boxes for characters~~
 * ~~Character interactions~~
+* ~~Fix particles~~
+* Different maps handling
 * Character special actions (Jump, teleport, flip?)
-* Lots of things...Items, Battle, Menus.
+* Lots of things...Dropable items, Battles, Menus.
-* Fix particles

 ### Want to help?